ccontrols/component-controls/CONTRIBUTING.md

 To run the monorepo, run `yarn dev` in the home directory.
 This starts a rollup watch service to monitor for any changes in packages.

-To run one of the examples, navigate to the examples folder i.e. `cd examples/storybook-6-no-docs`, and run `yarn storybook`
+To run one of the examples, navigate to the examples folder i.e. `cd examples/storybook-6-no-docs`, and run `yarn start`

+## Tests

+jest: `yarn test`
+lint: `yarn lint`

+## Documentation

+API documentation in the README.md files is generated automatically: `yarn docs`

+## Build all examples

+`yarn examples`